Loading...

 • The district has an Ombudsperson available to help resolve conflict between families and schools.
 The Ombudsperson is a person who listens to and investigates complaints against Saint Paul Public Schools, its programs, offices and staff.
 The Ombudsperson does not take sides.
 She works with parents, community members and the school district to clarify and resolve questions, concerns and complaints in a fair and timely manner.
 The services of the Ombudsperson are free.
 Our Ombudsperson is Desiree’ Payne, at (651) 767-8394 or desiree.payne@spps.org.

 • Four Seasons A+ staff engage in professional development around family engagement during Opening Week.
-A Family Engagement Committee meets monthly throughout the year to continually improve our family engagement practices.
+A Family Engagement Committee meets regularly throughout the year to continually improve our family engagement practices.

 • In spring, families will be invited to a Celebrate Four Seasons A+ event where the Family Engagement Plan, SCIP, and Compacts will be reviewed and revised.